/

 What Is A CRM Administrator, And Does My Business Need One?

-To do this effectively, the administrator must have an in-depth understanding of the CRM software and sales, marketing, and business processes and how they relate to the CRM software.
+To do this effectively, the administrator must have an in-depth understanding of the CRM software, sales, marketing, and business processes, and how they relate to it.

-In a full-blown CRM installation, every department will have some interaction with the software — requiring the administrator to have some interaction with all of those departments.
+In a full-blown CRM implementation, every department will interact with the software, requiring the administrator to interact with all of those departments.

 This can present problems when using existing IT or marketing staff members as CRM administrators.

-Their limited understanding of other departments and business processes can hinder the successful interdepartmental implementation of a CRM solution.
+Their limited understanding of other departments and business processes can hinder the successful implementation of a CRM solution across departments.

-They’ll also have to provide training and education for new and existing users as the CRM system evolves and grows.
+They’ll also have to provide training and education for new and existing users as the CRM system evolves.
 They need to know how to customize the software as needs change and how to troubleshoot the system when problems arise.

 • What are the foreseeable responsibilities of your CRM administrator?